mildsunrise/dm500-satip/BUILDING.md

 ~~~

 This is fixed by editing `output/build/linux-headers-2.6.28/scripts/unifdef.c`
-and replacing all three instances of `getline` with another name, say `getline2`.
+and replacing all three instances of `getline` with another name, say `get_line`.
 After that, issue the `LANG=C LANGUAGE=C make` command and the build should
 proceed.

 Another error mentions the `include/linux/socket.h` and some redefinitions
 of `struct iovec`.
 To fix it, edit
-`output/build/linux-headers-2.6.28/include/linux/socket.h` and replace the line:
+`output/build/linux-headers-2.6.28/usr/include/linux/socket.h` and replace the line:

 ~~~
 #if defined(__KERNEL__) || !defined(__GLIBC__) || (__GLIBC__ < 2)